 National Center for Health Research

-A growing body of evidence suggests that using talc in the genital area can increase a woman’s chances of developing ovarian cancer.
-The more years she uses talc, the more likely she is to develop ovarian cancer.
-If you have ever used talcum powder or “baby powder” or if you are still using it on yourself or your baby, here’s what you need to know.
+A growing body of evidence suggests that using talcum powder (also called talc) in the genital area can increase a woman’s chances of developing ovarian cancer.
+The more years she uses talc, the more likely she is to develop ovarian cancer.1 Talc is an ingredient in many baby powders.
+If you have ever used talcum powder or baby powder, or if you are still using it on yourself or your baby, here’s what you need to know.

-On average, one in every 75 women will develop ovarian cancer in her lifetime.
-This is just over 1%, and much lower than the 12% lifetime risk of developing breast cancer.
-But, unlike breast cancer, there is no recommended test to screen for ovarian cancer, so it is rarely diagnosed early.
-In 2017, there were over 20,000 new cases of ovarian cancer and over 14,000 deaths.
+About 1.3% of women in the United States will be diagnosed with ovarian cancer in her lifetime.2 Although this is much lower than the lifetime risk for developing breast cancer,3 there is no recommended test to screen for ovarian cancer, so unlike breast cancer, ovarian cancer is rarely diagnosed early.
 When ovarian cancer is found early, a woman has nearly a 93% chance of surviving at least 5 years after she is diagnosed.
-Those chances drop off significantly to about 30% if the cancer is found after it has spread to other parts of her body.
+Those chances drop off significantly to about 30% if the cancer is found after it has spread to other parts of her body.4 According to the American Cancer Society, over 21,000 women are estimated to receive a new diagnosis of ovarian cancer in 2021, and almost 14,000 women are estimated to die from it.5

-Based on dozens of research studies involving thousands of women, women who have used talcum powder are about 30% more likely to be diagnosed with ovarian cancer than women who have not.[2,3] This means that over her lifetime, a woman who uses talcum powder increases her chances of developing ovarian cancer from 1.3% to 1.7%.
-That is still a low risk for any woman, but if that if one million women use talcum powder, 4,000 more of those women will develop ovarian cancer, compared to the number that would have developed ovarian cancer if they hadn’t used talcum powder.
+Based on many research studies involving thousands of women, those who have used talcum powder are about 30% more likely to be diagnosed with ovarian cancer than women who have not.6,7 This means that over her lifetime, a woman who uses talcum powder increases her chances of developing ovarian cancer from 1.3% to 1.7%.
+That is still a low risk for any individual woman, but if 1 million women use talcum powder, approximately 4,000 more of those women will develop ovarian cancer, compared to the number that would have developed ovarian cancer if they hadn’t used talcum powder.

 How Good Is the Evidence?

-Some of the most convincing evidence comes from two case-control studies published in 2016: the African American Cancer Epidemiology Study (AACES) and the New England study.[5,6]
+Some of the most convincing evidence comes from two case-control studies published in 2016: the African American Cancer Epidemiology Study (AACES) and the New England study.10,1

-In that study of African American women, the women who had a respiratory condition, such as asthma, were slightly more likely to develop ovarian cancer if they used talc, compared to women who did not have a respiratory condition.
-The authors believe that talcum powder causes the body to develop inflammation, which is known to potentially cause the growth of cancer cells.
-It makes sense those women who are more likely to develop inflammation, such as those who have an underlying respiratory condition, may be at a slightly higher risk of developing ovarian cancer from talcum powder.
+In that study of African American women, the women who had a respiratory condition (such as asthma) were slightly more likely to develop ovarian cancer if they used talc, compared to women who did not have a respiratory condition.10 The researchers believe that talcum powder causes the body to develop inflammation, which is known to potentially cause the growth of cancer cells.
+Women who are more likely to develop inflammation, such as those who have an underlying respiratory condition, may be at a slightly higher risk of developing ovarian cancer from talc.

-The New England ovarian cancer study also suggests that the body develops cancer as a result of inflammation caused by talcum powder.
-The authors of the study are from the prestigious Brigham and Women’s Hospital in Boston, and their study was supported by a grant from the National Institutes of Health.
-They compared approximately 2,041 women living in Massachusetts and New Hampshire who had been diagnosed with ovarian cancer, with 1,578 women of the same age and geographic location who did not have cancer.
+The New England ovarian cancer study also suggests that the body develops cancer as a result of inflammation caused by talcum powder.1 The researchers compared approximately 2,041 women living in Massachusetts and New Hampshire who had been diagnosed with ovarian cancer with 1,578 women of the same age and geographic location who did not have cancer.
 They reported that the women who used talc in the genital area, whether or not they used it elsewhere in their bodies, were significantly more likely to be diagnosed with epithelial ovarian cancer.
-Most reported using Johnson & Johnson Baby Powder or Shower to Shower powder.
-Many body powders are now made with cornstarch instead of talc.
-Women who used those same brand name powders made with cornstarch were not considered talc users in the study.
+Most reported using Johnson & Johnson Baby Powder or Shower to Shower brand powder.
+Many body powders are now made with cornstarch instead of talc, but women who used powders made with cornstarch were not considered talc users in the study.

 Overall, the women using talc were about 33% more likely to develop ovarian cancer.
 Instead of having a 1.3% lifetime risk, a woman who used talc increased their lifetime risk to about 1.7%.
 However, some women were more at risk than others.
-Women who used talc and were sterilized prior to menopause (underwent a tubal ligation or hysterectomy) or who took hormone therapy for menopausal symptoms, were even more likely to develop ovarian cancer compared to other talcum powder users.
-The researchers believe that the hormone estrogen may make women less vulnerable to the risk of talc.
+Women who used talc and were sterilized prior to menopause (underwent a tubal ligation or hysterectomy) or who took hormone therapy for menopausal symptoms were even more likely to develop ovarian cancer compared to other talc users.
+The researchers believe that the hormone estrogen may make women less vulnerable to the risk of talc.1

 Since 2014, Johnson & Johnson has defended its talcum powder in lawsuits brought by families of women who had used their talcum powder products and died from ovarian cancer.
-In February 2016, the courts ruled in favor of the family of a woman who died of ovarian cancer at the age of 62 years.
+In February 2016, the courts ruled in favor of the family of a woman who died of ovarian cancer at 62 years old.
 Particles of talc were found in her ovaries, which were removed after her cancer diagnosis.
-The courts overturned the ruling just a few months later based on jurisdictional issues not related to the science.
-In another matter, a California woman with ovarian cancer won a $70 million dollar against Johnson & Johnson.
+The courts overturned the ruling just a few months later based on jurisdictional issues that were not related to the science.19 In another matter, a California woman with ovarian cancer won a $70 million dollar against Johnson & Johnson.
 She continues to fight for fair warning labels on the products it sells.
-A powder sold by the brand Assured already carries such a warning: “Frequent application of talcum powder in the female genital area may increase the risk of ovarian cancer.”
-However, Johnson & Johnson’s official position is that such a warning would do more harm than good because it is not backed by scientific evidence.
+A powder sold by the brand Assured already carries such a warning: “Frequent application of talcum powder in the female genital area may increase the risk of ovarian cancer.”20

 The Bottom Line